 7. Risk Measures

 Once you have your risk treatment plan together, so you have decided what actions you will take, you take a good look at those security controls.
-You choose the relevant ones to your organization based on the risk assessment that you did earlier.
+You choose the relevant ones for your organization based on the risk assessment that you did earlier.

 8. Statement of Applicability

 Once you identify what those security controls are, simply what you do, and you can use a simple spreadsheet approach to do this- you can document all of this in a Statement of Applicability.

 A statement of applicability says: “which of those controls you are implementing and why?” and “Which controls you’ve chosen not to implement?” if you choose not to implement controls, it’s essential that you can justify that and state why, and when you are deciding which of these controls are required it comes back to three or four different things.

 - Is there a risk you need to manage (in which case you select a control??

 - Is there a legal requirement to implement the control (indeed, when you look at things like data protection regulations and GDPS that are coming up, this has specific requirements for controls?)